 - 1. Any information about SCSI drives also applies to other SCSI devices, such as scanners and printers. - 2.
-If you plan to install both internal and external SCSI devices, you must follow the instructions in "Connecting external options" on page 92, in addition to the instructions in this section.
+If you plan to install both internal and external SCSI devices, you must follow the instructions in "Connecting external options" on page 94, in addition to the instructions in this section.

-A 16-bit (wide) low voltage differential (LVD) SCSI cable connects the hard disk drive backplane to the ServeRAID adapter located in a PCI slot on the processor board.
 An additional 16-bit, two-drop SCSI cable comes with your server.
 It is located in the bottom of the server media bay and is restrained with a cable clamp.